 Read the full Austrian Audio Hi-X15 review

 The SR80 have spawned many variants within the company’s Prestige Series in the three decades since they launched, and the fact that they are still a part of the all-new Prestige X Series makes them the longest-running Grado model.
 The all-new SR80x succeeds the 2014-released, multi-What Hi-Fi?
-Award-winning SR80e from the previous Prestige E Series.
+Award-winning SR80e from the previous Prestige E Series, and picked up a 2022 Award of its own.

 Grado hasn’t torn up its own rulebook and revolutionised its legendary headphones, because it hasn’t needed to.
 But the tweaks made to the SR80x have certainly added value in the right direction.
 At this money, the SR80 model remains the finest in the market.